Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

 As shown in Figure \ref{fig_privacy1}, when 90\% of the training data is used for developing EHR-M-GAN, the attacker had a recall of 0.533 and accuracy of 0.527 to recover which training data are considered.
 This is eminently close to flipping a coin with random guess (i.e., 0.5), indicating EHR-M-GAN is sufficiently robust against the membership inference attack.
+In other words, patient samples used in EHR-M-GAN's training are not recoverable by the threat model.
 On the other hand, as the percentage of the training data reduces, both accuracy and recall for membership inference attacks rise.
 An accuracy of 0.624 and recall of 0.732 are reached with 20\% of training data.
 This offers a guideline for future application in developing GANs that incorporating more training data can make the generator less susceptible to such attack.
-This is also consistent with the conclusion derived from the experiment on membership inference attacks in the prior research \citep{lin2020using}.
+This is also consistent with the conclusion derived from the experiment on membership inference attacks in the prior research \cite{lin2020using}.